By Alex Davies

 Car introductions are still accompanied by waves of advertising, though the newspaper and magazine ads of old have been mostly abandoned for social media campaigns.

-While there's always a lot of hype around big new cars, the Mustang is one car that lived up to its promise, becoming one of the best American vehicles of all time.
+While there's always a lot of hype around big new cars, the Mustang is one car that lived up to its promise, becoming one of the b

 |Liveleak on Facebook|